SethFaerber/mentoring/luke.md

    - Won't it lead to procedural coding?
    - Won't it limit global thinking when brainstorming solutions?
  - How do I set up instance variables for use in the tests?

+## Random Topics
+Extraneous topics to cover whenever we have time.
+ - Rails engine.
+What is it and why.